17 December 2008

 God bless you Karmit...May you be guided and protected by the shadow of God's wings!!!

-Yes, it's hard to see those we love going... specially those who get intimate with... but at the same time I know that's how things are to be... we should always be on the flow...coming and going... enjoying every bit of time we are together when we are together...and hoping that one day we will be forever near for all eternity :-) This brings Joy to my heart !!!
+Yes, it's hard to see those we love going... especially those I get closer to... at the same time, I know that's how things are meant to be... we should always be on the flow...coming and going... enjoying every bit of time we are together when we are together...

 07 September 2008